radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 Header Name	| Authorization
 Header Value	| Basic `<userDN>:<password>`

-Table 34: REST Operation to Delete a Node Containing Sub-nodes
+Table 35: REST Operation to Delete a Node Containing Sub-nodes

 ![An image showing ](Media/Image5.40.jpg)

-Figure 40: Deleing a Node Containing Sub-nodes
+Figure 37: Deleting a Node Containing Sub-nodes

->[!note]
->The “deletetree=true” parameter does not delete root naming contexts.
+>[!note] The “deletetree=true” parameter does not delete root naming contexts.

 #### Performing Bulk Operations

 Performing large quantities of REST requests may affect your network’s workload.
 This section explains how to perform bulk operations, which bundle multiple operations into one REST request, reducing your network’s workload.
 In the example below, the following are performed inside of one operation:

 -	A new entry is added to the directory

+- A node (and its sub-nodes) is deleted

 -	An existing directory entry is replaced